MarcusB86/PursuitLabs-ILP/readme.md

 ## **Edge Cases and Concerns**

-While there are edge cases where O(n^2) algorithms might be acceptable, concerns primarily revolve around scalability, efficiency,more efficient sorting algorithms like Merge Sort, Quick Sort, or even built-in sorting functions in programming languages are preferred for their better average and worst-case performance.
+While there are edge cases where O(n^2) algorithms might be acceptable, concerns primarily revolve around scalability, efficiency.
+More efficient sorting algorithms like Merge Sort, Quick Sort, or even built-in sorting functions in programming languages are preferred for their better average and worst-case performance.
 Bubble Sort is rarely used in production code where sorting large datasets quickly is essential.

 ## **Citations**

+Bubble sort in javascript https://flexiple.com/javascript/bubble-sort-javascript

 Gif to illustrate Bubble sort(https://commons.wikimedia.org/wiki/File:Bubble-sort-example-300px.gif#/media/File:Bubble-sort-example-300px.gif)